jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - In the game, The Paintress is the main antagonist, until the conclusion of Act 2, when you discover she is not.
-She is in fact, trying to *protect* the people of Lumiere from the true instigator of the yearly Gommages (Renoir) and her yearly countdown on The Monolith is a signal of her waning powers in fighting against this tide.
+She is in fact, trying to *protect* the people of Lumière from the true instigator of the yearly Gommages (Renoir) and her yearly countdown on The Monolith is a signal of her waning powers in fighting against this tide.
  - Abilities drawn from the various moves she has in her boss battle.
 Because 2 of these 3 abilities already exist as separate cards, we've gone with slight tweaks/variations for the abilities here.
    - Void Meteors: Only deals 3 damage and can only target creatures.
    - Rips apart reality: Phases out permanents instead of putting it on top/bottom of owner's library.